 Fig. 8.
-IDEF0 model of aLCA results, with IFR index applied and hot spot identification
+IDEF0 model of aLCA results, after IFR index calculation

 The prescription of improvement strategies

+Next step consists in reducing elements in the top of IFR assessment as the Nickel.

 Nickel is used in micro-perforated rolls employed in the painting phase.
 Every year over than 1,500 rolls of nickel are substituted and thrown away due to small deformations that appear on the external surface during the use and/or the removal phases.

 Every roll is longer than 3 meters, it is constituted of a very thin sheet of nickel and it works in contact with the fabric that over time can make a dent that compromises the right functionality.
 Moreover, every roll is a very expensive component, it costs about a thousand euro.